City of Southlake Impact Fees

 City of Fort Worth Impact Fee Assessment

 City of Fort Worth Impact Fees are based on the date a plat is recorded with the county.
 Below linked 'Fort Worth Water Impact Fees Calculator' is applicable for plats filed before April 1, 2017.
-For plats filed after this date, please follow the link to fees as of April 1, 2017.
+For plats filed after this date, display the fees as of April 1, 2017.

 What is an impact fee?